57blocks/website-article/articles/Blockchain Encryption Technology/README.md

 There are four main applications of elliptic curve cryptography in blockchain, each with a different business goal and purpose.

-1. **Key Pair Generation Elliptic curve algorithms are crucial for generating public-private key pairs for blockchain users.** The public key is used to generate wallet addresses.
+1. **Key Pair Generation.
+Elliptic curve algorithms are crucial for generating public-private key pairs for blockchain users.** The public key is used to generate wallet addresses.
 In contrast, the private key is used to sign transactions, control funds, and validate identity.
 This mechanism ensures that only the wallet owner can authorize transactions, which prevents unauthorized access and fraud.
 It reduces transaction costs, enhances transparency and auditability, and ultimately provides businesses with a secure, efficient, and transparent financial operation environment.

    - Public Key Generation: Generating a public key from a private key is a mathematical operation involving point multiplication on an elliptic curve.